 Diet plays a pivotal role in overall wellness and is a driving factor behind the strength of your libido.
 Elements such as hormone balance, energy level, and blood flow are all influenced by what, when, and how much a person eats.
 Following a well-balanced diet while avoiding foods that reduce libido and consuming those that bolster it can help alleviate sexual dysfunction.
 Keep the body working right and the libido running strong by optimizing your diet!

 At Holtorf Medical Group our Health and Nutrition Coach can work alongside you and your physician to optimize your diet and improve your libido.
-Call us at 877-508-1177 to see how we can help you!
+Contact us today to see how we can help you!